puppetlabs-toy-chest/puppetlabs-cloudshop/README.md

 ## Description

-This module sets up a basic Cloudshop all-in-one or split installation.
-Cloudshop is a basic example Microsoft Windows e-commerce application.
-This module will install and setup a MS SQL Server instance with the AdventureWorks2012 DB and serve that to a ASP.NET application hosted on IIS.
-This is intended to work with the new application language constructs in puppet 4.
+CloudShop is a Microsoft Windows e-commerce application, and this module sets up a basic all-in-one or split CloudShop installation.
+Using this module you can install and configure a Microsoft SQL Server instance with an AdventureWorks2012 database that is served to an ASP.NET application hosted on IIS.

-Specifically this module helps model the dependencies between the database and web components to make up the application Cloudshop.
-By modeling these dependencies, puppet is able to determine which node to run and set up first.
+This module is only compatible with the application language constructs available in Puppet 4.
+More specifically, this module models the dependencies between the database and web components that make up the CloudShop application.
+By modeling these dependencies, Puppet is able to determine the node run order in which to configure the application.

-### Beginning with Cloudshop
+### Beginning with CloudShop

-A user will need at least one windows server if they want to use this module.
+To use this module, you need at least one Windows server.

 ## Usage

-Here is an example of two application instances.
-A split Cloudshop and an all in one Cloudshop.
+The following example shows two CloudShop application instances---a split install and an all-in-one install.

 ```
 site {